Intrathecal Pain Pump Insertion

-Intrathecal pain pump insertion is a procedure to help with pain management.
-A small pump will be inserted in your body.
-The pump will be able to deliver pain medication to the area around your spinal cord.
+Intrathecal pain pump insertion places a small pump in the body to deliver pain medicine around the spinal cord.

 Prior to Procedure

-Before the surgery, you will undergo a trial to see if the pump will actually decrease your pain.
-Pain medication will be injected into the area around your spine one or more times.
-In some test trials, a catheter may be placed in the area around your spine.
-The catheter is then connected to an external pump.
-The proper placement of the catheter and ideal dose of medication for you will also be found in the trial period.
+A test will also be done to see if the pump will lower pain.
+Pain medicine will be injected into the area around the spine one or more times.
+A catheter may be placed in the area around the spine.
+The catheter is then connected to a pump outside of the body.
+The test will also let the doctor find the right place for the pump and dose of medicine.

-A small incision will be made in the middle of the back.
-The catheter is placed in a space near the spinal cord and secured with stitches.
-An x-ray machine will be used to make sure the catheter is in the right place.
-Once secured, the catheter is run from the spine to the abdomen where the pump is placed.
-The catheter is run under the skin.
+A small cut will be made in the middle of the back.
+A catheter (tube) is placed in a space near the spinal cord.
+It is secured with stitches.
+X-rays are used to make sure the catheter is in the right place.
+The catheter is guided to the belly.

 If you think you have an emergency, call for medical help right away.